Inc-G/Q_learning_briscola/README.md

 In the folder metrics you can find similar graphs for when the first MLP player beated the GRU player.

-### Why estimating points seems better than estimating the probability of winning?

-Hard to say.
-It _might_ be because of how we approximate the weighted sum over the next states with a single next state.
-It might be that, while both approximations are unbiased, it might be that the one used for approximating the probability of winning has bigger variance.

-One advantage of the MLP model is that it is much faster to train :).

 ### Further (possible) improvements:

 Probably longer training will lead to better results (in the graph above, it looks like the MLP model is still _slowly_ improving).
 I suspect that a fine-tuning of the GRU model would outperform the MLP model (however, training and consequently hyperparameters tuning, for the GRU model takes much longer).